 The data EEPROM is a high endurance, byte addressable array that has been optimized for the storage of frequently changing information (e.g., program variables or other data that are updated often).
-Frequently changing values will typically be updated more often than specification D124.
-If this is not the case, an array refresh must be performed.
+When variables in one section change frequently, while variables in another section do not change, it is possible to exceed the total number of write cycles to the EEPROM (specification D124) without exceeding the total number of write cycles to a single byte (specifications D120 and D120A).
+If this is the case, then an array refresh must be performed.
 For this reason, variables that change infrequently (such as constants, IDs, calibration, etc.) should be stored in Flash program memory.